Day One: Fifth Avenue

 Noon: Purchase something sparkly.
 Six blocks north is the city’s quintessential luxury boutique, Henri Bendel.
 Hurry upstairs for a new pair of Chanel or Marc sunglasses—you’re going to need some eye protection when browsing the gleaming cocktail rings, clunky resin bangles, and delicate silver chains.
 And don’t overlook the store’s own jewelry line complete with the trademark brown stripes.

-1 p.m.: Bask in fashion’s brightest lights.
-Notwithstanding Bendel’s uncontestable DVF selection, Bergdorf Goodman, next door, is clotheshorse nirvana.
+2 p.m.: Bask in fashion’s brightest lights.
+Stroll back north to Bergdorf Goodman, a clotheshorse nirvana.
 Though all eight floors stock front-runners of fashion, the third floor spotlights today’s biggest stars—it's a Proenza, Vera Wang, and Marni mecca.
 For menswear, head across the street to the tri-level Bergdorf Goodman Men’s for a whirlwind tour of exclusive ties, notably Marinella and Bergdorf’s private label.

 3:30 p.m.: Sample the sophistication of Barneys New York.
-After a split-second cab ride back uptown to Madison Avenue and 61st Street, shop around for hard-to-find collections like the colorful Trovata blazers sold here, and here only.
-Before you leave, indulge in an early-afternoon cocktail at Fred's, the store’s beloved ninth-floor café.
+After a short walk to Madison Avenue and 61st Street, shop around for hard-to-find collections like the elegant Moreau handbags sold here, and here only.
+Before you leave, indulge in an early afternoon cocktail at Fred's, the store’s beloved ninth-floor café.

 5 p.m.: Rethink the little details.
 Steps away on 62nd Street is Tender Buttons, stocked with a breathtaking array of buttons, from plastic 75-cent versions to $7,000 antique cuff links.
 Gertrude Stein (whose collection of poetry gave the store its name) would be thrilled.